zienex0/FlashChat/flash_chat/README.md

-# flash_chat
+# FlashChat

-A new Flutter project.
+Fairly simple hands on project to understand realtime database connection with Flutter